-THE BOOK COLLECTOR was founded in 1952, two years before he published Casino Royale, by Ian Fleming.
-Its first editor, until his death in 1965, was John Hayward, the friend and muse of T. S. Eliot.
-Since then it has been edited by Nicolas Barker, sometime publisher and first head of conservation at the British Library, abetted by an editorial board drawn from rare-book librarianship and the antiquarian book trade.
+THE BOOK COLLECTOR was launched in 1952, the year he wrote Casino Royale, by Ian Fleming.
+Its editor for many years, until his death in 1965, was John Hayward, the friend and muse of T. S. Eliot.
+For half a century it was then edited by Nicolas Barker, sometime publisher and first head of conservation at the British Library, abetted by an editorial board drawn from rare-book librarianship and the antiquarian book trade.
+In 2016 he handed over to James Fergusson, one of the founding staff of The Independent newspaper and a long-time dealer in rare books and manuscripts.
 The tone of THE BOOK COLLECTOR is scholarly, but not oppressively academic, with a plurality of contributors, unparochial in place or profession, whose common aim is to share their enthusiasms and knowledge about books, so as to be accessible to all.
 Its readers come from every continent.

 THE BOOK COLLECTOR is published in March, June, September and December.
 It is available only by subscription, direct from the publisher or through booksellers and subscription agents.
 A sample copy of a recent issue will be gladly sent on request.